BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/classDocs/syllabus.md

 # IT&C 515R – Applications of Cybersecurity Training

 This syllabus is a comprehensive guide for this course, outlining what is expected of you as a student during the semester and what is expected of me as the instructor.
 It outlines the course objectives, materials, schedule, and policies, providing you with a clear understanding of what to expect throughout the term.
+This syllabus is subject to change at any time at the discretion of the instructor.